Four young people died. Did teen driver cause accident, or is Union Pacific to blame?

 Though the word “Stop” is painted on the pavement before the tracks, the words are not reflective, Paboojian and Sample said.
 “Apart from painting ‘Stop,’ Zim has done nothing to give warnings to the public about the crossing,” Paboojian said.

-The design of the crossing also is dangerous.
-Westbound drivers like Smith approach the crossing at an angle which places an oncoming train behind the driver’s shoulder, he said.
+The design of the crossing also is dangerous, the lawyers said.
+Westbound drivers like Smith approach the crossing at an angle that places an oncoming train behind the driver’s shoulder, he said.
 There also is no stop sign on Jefferson at Golden State Boulevard, so a motorist might think the stop sign before the tracks is for Golden State Boulevard, Paboojian told the jury.

 “She didn’t see the train,” Sample said.
 “She wasn’t trying to beat it.
 The evidence shows she hit her brakes and was slowing down.”